-Even if you’re from Colorado, it’s important to consider the affects of altitude on your day.
+Even if you’re from Colorado, it’s important to consider the affects of altitude on your wedding day.
 You should definitely consider the thinner air and possible effects (aka altitude sickness) but also take into account the strength of the sun and the changes in temperature.

 First up, altitude sickness.
 Altitude sickness is no joke and can make you feel awful for 24-48 hours.
 If you don’t currently live in Colorado, you have family coming in from out of state, or you’re planning a wedding in a Colorado mountain town (aka, at higher elevation), you’ll want to take some precautions.
 Some people think that being in shape can help you ward off altitude sickness, but it’s not a guaranteed action plan!
 And altitude sickness can strike almost anyone, even those seasoned in spending time in the mountains of Colorado.